Alpine-DAV/ascent/src/docs/sphinx/Utilities.rst

 How Do I Use It?
 """"""""""""""""
-Replay is built in the ``utilities/replay`` directory of the installation or build.
+Replay executables are created in the ``utilities/replay`` directory of the installation or build.
 There are two versions of replay:

 * ``replay_ser``: a serial (non-MPI) version